 The largest in terms of installed capacity in 2018 was Dos Bocas, which produced approximately 191 thousand barrels/day.
 The aforementioned Tula has a capacity of 142 thousand barrels/day [7].
 The Mexican oil industry is dominated by Pemex, Mexico’s largest company.
 Pemex manages a well-developed network of oil pipelines linking the main fields with oil refineries and export terminals: crude oil pipelines with a total length of 8 775 km; oil pipelines for the transportation of petroleum products with a length of 7 565 km; and 2 102 km of liquefied petroleum gas pipelines (Fig. 5).
 The natural gas infrastructure is represented by three LNG import terminals, several natural gas processing plants, and a pipeline system more than 18 000 km long (Fig. 5).
 The largest terminal - Costa Azul LNG Terminal - has a capacity of 7.6 million tons per year [27].
 Cactus, the largest natural gas processing plant, has an installed capacity of 1702 MCf / day [28].

 The most prevalent unconventional fossil resource of Mexico is shale gas, the largest deposits of which are located in the east of the country.
-The country’s deposits of super heavy oil belong to the state-owned company Pemex; the largest deposit is Ku-Maloob-Zaap (KMZ), with an extraction rate 853 thousand barrels/day in 2010 [29].
+The country’s deposits of super heavy oil belong to the state-owned company Pemex; the largest deposit is Ku-Maloob-Zaap (KMZ), with a production peak of 874.741 Mb/day in 2018.
+In 2023 production decreased to 616.2 Mb/d [29].
 In the south-east of the country, accumulations of gas hydrates have been confirmed.
 Mexico's electricity production predominantly relies on fossil fuels; gas, oil and coal-fired power plants can be found in Figure 7.

 In Figure 8, you can see the main facilities of the Mexican infrastructure for the production of energy from renewable sources.

 Solar energy in Mexico is represented by both photovoltaic stations and stations of concentrated solar energy of parabolic type.
 The largest of the latter type is Agua Prieta II, with a capacity of 14 MW [31].
 Acciona is involved in the development of a number of wind power plants in the country; among the company's major projects is the construction of stations in Oaxaca and Ventika I II, with a capacity of 405 MW and 252 MW, respectively [32,33].
+One of the largest urban solar parks in the world has been commissioned in Mexico City in 2024.
+The 32,000 solar panels installed over the huge Abasto wholesale market have a capacity of 18 megawatts and will generate up to 25 GWh of renewable electricity per year.
+That's enough to power 10,000 homes for a year [34].
 Bioenergy is being actively developed in Mexico and in 2019 biomass generated around 3.0 TWh (Fig. 8).
 The country has biomass processing plants, biogas production plants, biodiesel plants, first generation bioethanol plants, second generation bioethanol plants, pellets and landfill gas plants.

 Grupo Azucarero del Tropico owns the largest biomass processing plant - Ingenio La Gloria - with an installed capacity of more than 52.5 MW [35].
 Monterrey's landfill gas production facility has an installed capacity of 12 MW, providing around 7 municipalities in the Monterrey region with electricity [36].

 As of 2022, the company operates a 93,300 km network of natural gas pipelines.
-In addition, Trans Canada expects to complete its first Canadian solar power project in 2023 with the capacity of 81 megawatts.
 A number of projects are also being developed to connect gas fields with power plants, for example, Sur de Texas – Tuxpan, as well as power plants with Tuxpan-Tula consumers.
-In total, the company has shares in 9 projects [42,47].
+In total, the company has shares in 9 projects [43,48].
 Mexico is also among the 20 world leaders in the volume of associated petroleum gas combustion.
 The independent Mexican oil and gas company Petrolera Perseus S.A.
 De C.V.
 (Perseus) and American Greyrock Energy Inc. announced cooperation in this field.
-Using Direct Fuel Production™ technology and the Flare-to-Fuels system, Greyrock plans to process combustible gas into clean and transportable types of fuel [45].
-Cooperation between Mexico and America is also evident in the field of extraction of unconventional hydrocarbons.
-The Mexican fund EIM Capita and the American AEP plan joint exploration of the Burgos deposit [46].
+Using Direct Fuel Production™ technology and the Flare-to-Fuels system, Greyrock plans to process combustible gas into clean and transportable types of fuel [46].
+Cooperation between Mexico and the USA is also evident in the field of extraction of unconventional hydrocarbons.
+The Mexican fund EIM Capita and the American AEP plan joint exploration of the Burgos deposit [47].

 According to the number of patents granted to Mexican nationals, both domestically and abroad, the country ranks 39th in the world.
 Similarly, by the number of patents in force, the country was 19th in the world, indicating the country's favourable conditions for innovation.